Rigid-framed electric locomotive: Steam locomotives

-The equivalent 2-6-2 or 2-6-2T Prairie arrangement for steam locomotives was a popular one for a long period.
+The equivalent is 2-6-2 or 2-6-2T Prairie arrangement for steam locomotives was a popular one for a long period.
 The first was the South African Cape Government Railways 2nd Class 2-6-2TT of 1875.
 Building of 2-6-2T classes, such as the GWR Prairies or Standard Class 2s, continued almost to the end of steam.

 Many of these prairies were tank engines, which were able to run equally well in either direction.
 This was aided by the symmetry of the wheel arrangement.
 These were often used for suburban passenger services, which needed fast turnarounds at city terminus stations, without needing to turn the locomotive on a turntable.
 Although quite powerful locomotives were used, to give good acceleration between closely spaced stations, they did not need the sustained speed or fuel capacity of an express locomotive.

 Electric locomotives

 Italy

 This first 1′C1′ arrangement was only a common one for electric locomotives in the early years.
 It was used for some early AC examples, mostly Italian, between 1900 and 1920.
 Italian railways had begun electrification with a low-frequency three-phase AC system, to the designs of the Hungarian Kálmán Kandó.
 These used large, 2 metre diameter, motors, powerful enough that only one or two motors were needed for the locomotive, but also too large diameter to be mounted easily for a drive to the axle.
 Accordingly, Kandó frame mounted the motors on resilient springs and used coupling rod drives to the wheels.

-The first of these locomotives were the Italian RA 361, later FS Class E.360, for the 1902 electrification of the Valtellina line.
+The first of these locomotives were the Italian RA 361, later FS class E.360, for the 1902 electrification of the Valtellina line.

 For these early small locomotives, the power was sufficiently low that both motors could be coupled to the crankpin of the centre axle with a simple rigid triangular coupling rod.
 Secondary rods carried the drive to the other wheels.
 The motors were rigidly mounted to the frames and so the centre crankpin had a vertical slide mechanism in the triangular rod, for suspension travel.
 Each of these two motors were rated at 600 bhp and weighed 8.2 metric tons, 40% of the total weight of the locomotive.